 Article Submissions

-Please read the guidelines below before submitting your work.
-If you feel your work is appropriate to the Journal, submit it by email to admin@shamanicpractice.org.
+Please read the guidelines below before submitting your work to SSP’s The Journal of Shamanic Practice.
+If you feel your work is appropriate to the Journal, submit it to The Editorial Board by email at admin@shamanicpractice.org.

 Submission Guidelines

-The Journal of Shamanic Practice publishes a new original article approximately once per month on the website of the Society for Shamanic Practice (SSP).
-Articles are available first to our members, and 30 days after publication they become available to the general public.
-Articles are also posted and promoted on the SSP Facebook page and SSP Facebook Group.
+SSP publishes a new article once per month on our website.
+Articles are available first to our members, and 30 days after publication they become available to the general public on the website and on the SSP Facebook page.

 Length of Articles